camunda/docker-camunda-bpm-platform/README.md

 ## Java Versions

-Our docker images are using the latest LTS OpenJDK version supported by Camunda BPM.
+Our docker images are using the latest LTS OpenJDK version supported by Camunda Platform.
 This currently means:

  - Camunda 7.12 will be based on OpenJDK 11
  - All previous versions are based on OpenJDK 8